Delegation and use of staff:

 Surgeries I do include spay/neuter, gastropexy, GDV surgery, laparatomy, gastrotomy, enterotomy, intestinal resection/anastamosis, analsaculectomy, cystotomy, lumpectomy, laceration repair, etc. I do declaws but I use the Resco trimmer method and I have specific requirements for the equipment and for the patient and the timing.
 Please ask before scheduling surgery or procedures.
 I prefer to have a good selection of suture materials such as trade name or generic Vicryl, PDS and Nylon.
 I prefer Swedged-on or Swaged packs of suture.
 I reserve the right to not perform any particular procedure or service if I do not consider the standards would protect my license.
 I do not crop ears.
 I will not give prophylactic antibiotics to elective sterile surgery patients.

-I prefer not to complete dentistry services unless the hospital is well equipped with a high speed drill and has an ample selection of appropriate drill bits and of well cared for hand instruments.
+I prefer not to complete dentistry services unless the hospital is well equipped with dental radiographs, a high speed drill and has an ample selection of appropriate drill bits and of well cared for hand instruments.
 I will regularly use perioceutics such as Doxirobe or Clindoral.
-I also prefer to only complete dentistries if dental radiographs are available and staff well accustomed to using the software for it.
-I can easily position the sensor for the radiographs and do not mind helping train staff to learn.
+If staff are not well trained I can easily position the sensor for the radiographs and do not mind helping train staff to learn.
 I have an interest in dentistry and will recommend the service to all patients in need.
-Teeth should not be extracted without radiographs on cases I am responsible for.
+Teeth will not be extracted without radiographs on cases I am responsible for.

 I am USDA certified for dogs and cats in WA and FL.
 I will need time to research or verify requirements if I am asked to complete international health certificates.
 I recommend not scheduling international HCs for me unless you are committed to paying for the research time.
 Please be aware I am unlikely to sign acclimatization statements.
 In a similar vein, I am unable to sign any documentation about a pet’s good behavior or if they are an emotional support animal.